pschafran/Carolina-Edible-Plants/README.md

 # Carolina-Edible-Plants
-Companion maps for Edible Wild Plants of the Carolinas: A Forager’s Companion.
+Companion maps for Edible Wild Plants of the Carolinas: A Forager’s Companion found at [https://peterwschafran.com/CarolinaEdiblePlants.html](https://peterwschafran.com/CarolinaEdiblePlants.html)